yenizzle/Melon/README.md

 # Melon
-This project is 4th project for yenizzle.
+This is 4th project of yenizzle.